DROP INDEX

 If you drop an index which is scheduled for background creation, a warning message is generated, but the drop index operation succeeds.

-We recommend that you do not drop (or create) secondary indexes when any node with a secondary index role is down as this may result in duplicate index names. |
+Do not drop (or create) secondary indexes, Composite Vector indexes, or Hyperscale Vector indexes when any Index service node is down, as this may result in duplicate index names. |

 Examples